mongodb/motor/doc/tutorial-tornado.rst

 Creating a Client
 -----------------
+Creating a client is what establishes a connection to MongoDB and tells your app what deployment (i.e. cluster) to connect to.
 You typically create a single instance of :class:`MotorClient` at the time your application starts up.

 .. doctest:: before-inserting-2000-docs